emmanuel-dev000/Game-System-Design/README.md

 # GAME SYSTEM DESIGN

+### STARTUP CLASS
+- The starting point of the game.
+- Always inside the Startup Scene.
+- Startup will initialize the game.

 ### UI
 - UI is a prefab inside its own scene.
 - UI is edited in inspector.